 And don’t you let my heart know that you’re leaving.

 My brain knew and knows what was best for Toby, a quiet, peaceful and dignified death.
-My heart doesn’t want to know.
-Doesn’t want to know he is gone.
+My heart doesn’t want to know,

 Rest in Peace my beautiful guy.
 I will see you over the Rainbow Bridge.